permguard/permguard/site/content/docs/0.0.x/getting-started/why-permguard.md

   <img alt="Permguard" src="/images/diagrams/d11.webp"/>
 </div>

 **Permguard** follows the **Bring Your Own Identity (BYOI)** approach, allowing integration with existing identity providers.
-It supports open-source solutions like **Keycloak** as well as commercial platforms.

 This flexibility lets organizations keep their preferred authentication systems while using **Permguard** for advanced authorization management.

-With **APIs** or **CLI tools**, organizations can import identity data, such as users or groups, from their chosen provider into **Permguard**.
-Importantly, identity provider interactions are not built into **Permguard** itself.
-This keeps **Permguard** vendor-agnostic, focusing only on authorization.

 ## What Permguard Brings to the Table